RESTORE LAKE MERCED

 Since the urbanization of San Francisco’s west side and the destruction of much of its watershed over the past 100 years, Lake Merced has suffered serious ecological decline.
 Various efforts are made by the Public Utilities Commission to maintain water quality, yet it remians classified as an impaired body of water, considered unsafe for human contact and requiring constant chemical intervention.

-Lake Merced still plays a pivotal role in the westside’s hydrology and the coastal ecoystem: thousands of migratory birds rest on the lake each year and the surrounding wetlands serve as a breeding ground for over 50 avian species.
+Lake Merced still plays a pivotal role in the west side’s hydrology and the coastal ecoystem: thousands of migratory birds rest on the lake each year and the surrounding wetlands serve as a breeding ground for over 50 avian species.

 We aim to help Lake Merced restore a more natural balance in its waters that let it serve its animal, plant, and human neighbors better.